xvzc/SpoofDPI/readme.md

   -port int
         port (default 8080)
   -timeout int
-        timeout in milliseconds (default 2000)
-  -url value
+        timeout in milliseconds. no timeout when not given -url value
         Bypass DPI only on this url, can be passed multiple times -v    print spoof-dpi's version. this may contain some other relevant information